KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/fractal_eye.md

 It is not about “proving” higher dimensions, supernatural beings, or biological mechanisms.
 It is about mapping the inner architecture that allows some people — through meditation, crisis, art, mathematics, breathwork, or psychedelics — to perceive patterns, relationships, and symbolic impressions that normally stay hidden behind the noise of the mind.

-It is, in other words, a chapter about the pattern-seer in you, and how that capacity helped you write this book.
+It is, in other words, a chapter about the pattern-seer in you — and how this capacity can shape a life, a worldview, or even a book like the one you are holding.

 ## The Brain as a Pattern-Making Instrument